HoriaRaduRusu/DogAdoptionManager/README.md

 - displaying a table with all the available dogs
 - adding a new dog
 - removing an existing dog
-- updating an existing dog
+- updating an existing dog's information
 - displaying statistics - a bar chart showing the quantity of dogs of each available breed

 ## User Mode Features